josegocampo/Sprint-Challenge--Algorithms/Short-Answer/Algorithms_Answers.md

 ## Exercise II

+you could do an interation going from the start of the building going up, throwing eggs to see in which it starts breaking, that run time would be O(n)

+or better:

 for n stores or the building, go to the median, drop an egg, if it breaks then go to the [:median]//2. if it doesnt break then go to the [median:]//2.